awsdocs/amazon-ec2-user-guide/doc_source/network_mtu.md

 You can use jumbo frames for traffic between your VPCs and your on\-premises networks over AWS Direct Connect\.
 For more information, and for how to verify Jumbo Frame capability, see [Setting Network MTU](https://docs.aws.amazon.com/directconnect/latest/UserGuide/set-jumbo-frames-vif.html) in the *AWS Direct Connect User Guide*\.

-All [current generation instances](instance-types.md#instance-type-summary-table) support jumbo frames\.
-The following previous generation instances support jumbo frames: A1, C3, G2, I2, M3, and R3\.
+All Amazon EC2 instance types support 1500 MTU and all [current generation instance types](instance-types.md#instance-type-summary-table) support jumbo frames\.
+The following previous generation instance types support jumbo frames: A1, C3, G2, I2, M3, and R3\.

 For more information about supported MTU sizes for transit gateways, see [MTU](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-quotas.html#mtu-quota) in *Amazon VPC Transit Gateways*\.